Agile vs. DevOps: Deconstructing the Titans of Dev Methodologies

 - Selecting a design pattern for the application

-It might come across as the perfect solution for a development team since there’s a standardized process in place.
+It might come across as the perfect solution for a development and testing team since there’s a standardized process in place.

 But that’s precisely where the problem started…